Culture, art & history trip

 The story about the shape of the Old Bridge in Mostar says that it represents one half of the circle, its reflection in the water is the other, and the overall image represents life itself.

-Arrival to Split and accommodation at a 4* hotel close to the heart of the old town nucleus, near Diocletian’s palace.
+Arrival to Split and accommodation at a 4-star hotel close to the heart of the old town nucleus, near Diocletian’s palace.

 Start your day with an energising breakfast in the hotel as afterwards you will walk around Split and go sightseeing.
 This also includes Diocletian’s palace, which is a UNESCO World Heritage site, located in the heart of the old town.